Skip to main content

 • Returning donors (gave previously, gave in the period)

-• Lapsed donors (gave previously, did not give in the period)
+• Lapsed donors (gave previously, last gift before the window)

-• Retention rate (returning donors divided by all donors who gave previously)
+• Retention rate (returning ÷ all who had given previously)

 Common reporting jobs